-The Sygnia Skeleton Balanced 40 Fund returned 5.4% for the quarter, outperforming its strategic benchmark, which returned 4.9%.
+The Sygnia Skeleton Balanced Absolute Fund returned 4.3% for the quarter, while its long-term target, CPI + 2% per annum, returned 1.4%.

 Global markets demonstrated notable resilience during the second quarter of 2025 despite ongoing geopolitical tensions and trade-related uncertainty.
 Early April saw a sharp market selloff following US President Trump's announcement of "reciprocal tariffs".
 However, markets rebounded swiftly after the administration paused the tariff implementation for 90 days and agreed on the principles of a trade deal with China.
 These developments contributed to a 7.8% return (in ZAR) for the MSCI All Country World Index over the quarter.